-The Group recognises a provision for annual leave accrued by

-Report and financial statements for the year ended 31 March 2021 employees as a result of services rendered in the current period, and which employees are entitled to carry forward and use within the next 12 months.
+The Group recognises a provision for annual leave accrued by employees as a result of services rendered in the current period, and which employees are entitled to carry forward and use within the next 12 months.
 The provision is measured at the salary cost payable for the period of absence.